maksimkaJCHK/work-with-net/README.md

 After installation, you can include both the library itself and its specific modules.

-- Connecting separate modules - import {downloadFile, openFile, getFileExtension, getMimeType, base64Code, base64Encode, base64FileEncode} from "work-with-net";
+- Connecting separate modules - import {downloadFile, openFile, getFileExtension, getMimeType, base64Code, base64Encode, base64FileEncode, downloadCSV, convertBase64ToBinary } from "work-with-net";
 - Or include the entire library - import workWithNet from "work-with-net";

 By default, my library contains about 800 mime types, thanks for that [Robert Kieffer](https://github.com/broofa/mime).
 That's a lot, but it will work for everything.
 The size, however, will be about 40kb.
 If you need standard extensions, then connect the most common types:

-- Connecting individual modules - import {downloadFile, openFile, getFileExtension, getMimeType, base64Code, base64Encode, base64FileEncode} from "work-with-net / lib / work-with-net-standard.js";
+- Connecting individual modules - import {downloadFile, openFile, getFileExtension, getMimeType, base64Code, base64Encode, base64FileEncode, downloadCSV, convertBase64ToBinary} from "work-with-net / lib / work-with-net-standard.js";
 - Or include the entire library - import workWithNet from "work-with-net / lib / work-with-net-standard.js";

 With this connection, the size will be approx 3kb.
 There are only the most typical extensions.
 Initially, my task was to make a chat for working with a manager, it was assumed that the user through this chat would correspond with the manager, upload or download documents from him.
 The list of extensions was provided to me, I did not add much to it.
 Let me attach it: